-- a shareholder owing at least 25% of the voting shares; - shareholders jointly owning at least 25% of the voting shares; - another company, if the same shareholder owns at least 25% of the voting shares in each of the companies.
+- a) a shareholder owing at least 25% of the voting shares; - b) shareholders jointly owning at least 25% of the voting shares; - c) another company, if the same shareholder owns at least 25% of the voting shares in each of the companies.

 The term "loans" includes also debt securities, deposits and irregular deposits.
-The thin capitalization restrictions apply both to resident and non-resident creditors.
+As of 1st January 2005, the thin capitalization restrictions also covers loans granted by Polish tax residents for CIT purposes.